-President Roosevelt Defends an LDS Apostle
+President Roosevelt Defends a Latter-day Saint Apostle

 Image from Mental Floss

 In addition to being a businessman and an apostle in the Quorum of the Twelve Apostles, Reed Smoot became a U.S. senator in 1903, serving for 30 years.

 Despite his prominent position, Smoot's service in the U.S. Senate was not without controversy.
 His close ties to the Church at his election reawakened anti-Latter-day Saint sentiments across the nation.
 Within the first year of his election, protesting citizens sent in over 3,100 petitions to Washington D.C.
 What followed was a Senate investigation called the Smoot Hearings that lasted four years and put Reed Smoot and the Church under scrutiny, dragging into the limelight questions of the Church's past and present.

 Historian Kathleen Flake observed, "The four-year Senate proceeding created a 3,500-page record of testimony by 100 witnesses on every peculiarity of the Church. . . .
 At the height of the hearing, some senators were receiving a thousand letters a day from angry constituents.
 What remains of these public petitions fills 11 feet of shelf space, the largest such collection in the National Archives.”

 Among the most influential defenders of Senator Smoot was none other than President Theodore Roosevelt, who visited Utah in 1903 to demonstrate his support.
 Michael K Winder notes, “It was during this time of public scrutiny of the Church that Theodore Roosevelt weighed in most consequentially on the side of the Mormons,” (Theodore Roosevelt Association Journal“Theodore Roosevelt and the Mormons,” 12).